Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

-It is well-known that in the case of bounded $\tilde b$ the random variables $\gamma^i_T$, $i=1,2$, are probability densities due to Girsanov's theorem (see, e.g., \cite[Theorem 6.8.8]{Kry-ln}).
-So, till the step 4 we assume \(\tilde b\) bounded.
-This is needed so as to explain the idea which will be further expanded to the case without this restriction.
+The calculus with a bounded $\widetilde B$ is needed so as to explain the idea which will be further expanded to the case without this restriction.
 Also this will justify the statement in the Remark \ref{rem3}.